melissachang/reminders-in-gmail/README.md

 # Have bundles show up in Inbox daily

-This isn't related to reminders, but was another useful Inbox feature.
+This was another useful Inbox feature.
 Say I have a label called `My awesome label`.
 I only want emails with `My awesome label` to appear in my Inbox every morning.

 ## Step 1: Automatically move `My awesome label` emails out of Inbox (but keep them unread)